benjbach/DH-RSE-SummerSchool/RStudio/Readme.md

 - `Exercises.R` is the code used to do the exercises.
 - `RVisualisation.pptx` is presentation used during the tutorial.

-You can download each file separately or you can download and extract the zipped file named `RstudioTutorialMaterial` and unzip it on an easily accessible directory in your machine.
+You can download each file separately or you can download and extract the zipped file named `RstudioTutorial` and unzip it on an easily accessible directory in your machine.
 NB. if you have a windows managed machine it is a good idea to avoid C since you may luck full priviliges on that folder.

 ### How to set a R project